Representing and supporting medical oncologists in the UK

 Benefits of Membership

-• Monthly webinars held on Zoom.
-The webinars are recorded and available to ACP members in the EBN e-library (see below).
-Listing of recent webinars here.
+• Monthly Teaching Webinars are held on Zoom.
+The webinars are recorded and available to ACP members.

 ACP Membership is governed by the constitution of the Association (2013) and is currently open to applicants who meet the following criteria: